About GrassTrack Safaris

 I first traveled to Africa in the mid-1980's with Charles Darwin's great-grandson, Quentin Keynes.
 These were bare-boned "expeditions" during the waning years of apartheid and before the travel industry in Africa started to boom.
 We'd spend 6 or so weeks driving throughout southern Africa, camping beside the roads and sleeping in the bush without tents.
 I loved it.
 My most memorable safari was when three friends and I drove a land rover from Nairobi to Johannesburg.
 The vast herds of the Masai Mara, swimming in Lake Malawi, and hearing lions roar outside my tent convinced me what a amazing destination Africa is.

 These early trips serve as my inspiration for the types of safaris I offer my clients: a unique, off-the-beaten path African wilderness experience.
 I search out operators who provide an authentic taste of wild Africa.
 The safaris I offer will appeal to any adventurous traveler looking to experience wild animals in wild places.
 Along the way you'll disconnect from your digital distractions and learn about the wildlife, conservation, and cultures of Africa.

 I work closely with each client, sharing my experiences to help design a safari that matches both their budget and interests.
 I offer a variety of safari styles, from basic camping to luxury camping, lodge and camping safaris, and lodge only safaris.
 My goal is have my clients return home with a unique experience of the African wilderness.

-I also work as a Safari Specialist for Seattle-based Evergreen Escapes, assisting clients in designing their African Escapes.
+I also work as a Safari Specialist for Seattle-based Explorer-X, assisting clients in designing their personalized African safaris.